PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 forms can be fully characterized.
 Preserve separate characterization and implementation checkpoints, sequential validation, minimal real-model conversion, commit and push only, and do not create or reopen a pull request.

+## Mean/attention orchestration characterization: completed state

+AST inventory shows that only two nested lowerer helpers still own multi-pass inline execution: the 53-line mean/attention cluster and the 76-line singleton- reshape cluster.
+The smaller mean/attention cluster was selected first.
+All other `_run_*` helpers are already delegates into dedicated orchestration modules or progress-control helpers.

+The production `_run_mean_attention_layout_pass_cluster` remains unchanged.
+It has keyword-only defaults `include_layernorm=False` and `include_conv_attention=True`, and creates one main-model/session-layout `ModelIRPassStateScope`.
+Its exact union order is transpose/MEAN passthrough, MEAN-MUL-ADD-CONV cleanup, optional layer-normalization statistics, terminal MEAN cleanup, SE-CONV cleanup, SE-FC cleanup, and optional conv-attention cleanup.
+The five non-optional owners retain their fixed relative order, and every selected owner receives the same ModelIR, layout, diagnostics, and scope.

+Four caller identities produce three active policy forms.
+Both `AttentionRecoveryContext` and `LayoutAttentionQuantizedSuffixContext` store the helper itself, and their corresponding invocations supply no arguments or keywords, selecting the default five-owner base plus conv attention.
+The first direct caller passes only `include_layernorm=True`, retaining conv attention;
+it remains between mean-affine cleanup and attention-gate/QDQ recovery.
+The terminal direct caller passes only `include_conv_attention=False`, selecting the five-owner base; its outer previous boundary is terminal-boundary layout and its inner next boundary is batch-matmul affine input cleanup.

+Sequential characterization validation completed as follows:

+- focused helper policy/caller/callback contracts: `5 passed in 0.67s`;
+- focused mean/attention, both parent orchestrations, and ordered architecture:
+  `269 passed in 21.78s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 12.18s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation-count tiers, all three active policy forms, callback wiring, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen main ModelIR/layout/diagnostics context and stable base, default, layernorm, conv-attention, and seven-owner union IDs in `mean_attention_orchestration.py`.
+Use one policy selector for all four boolean combinations and one fresh scope per build.
+Preserve the historical helper's two keyword-only defaults as a delegate, both direct caller forms, and its identity as both argument-free callbacks.
+Add an explicit full-policy efficiency fixture and replace seven direct owner calls with seven stable IDs without changing the 120 effective-call total.
+Validate sequentially, commit and push only, and do not create or reopen a pull request.